westerndigitalcorporation/zonedstorage.io/docs/linux/config.md

 zoned block device support is automatically enabled if the `CONFIG_BLK_DEV_ZONED` configuration option is set.

-Enabling this scheduler is mandatory for zoned block devices.
-This is controlled with the `CONFIG_MQ_IOSCHED_DEADLINE` option for *mq-deadline* and with the `CONFIG_IOSCHED_DEADLINE` option for *deadline*.
-Either option can be selected from the *IO Schedulers* top menu.
+It is mandatory to enable this scheduler for zoned block devices.
+The configuration option `CONFIG_MQ_IOSCHED_DEADLINE` enables the *mq-deadline* scheduler.
+The configuration option `CONFIG_IOSCHED_DEADLINE` enables the *deadline* scheduler.
+Both options can be selected from the *IO Schedulers* top menu.

 <center>
 ![config-sched](../assets/img/linux-config-sched.png "I/O scheduler configuration with `make menuconfig`")
 <br>*I/O scheduler configuration with `make menuconfig`*</br>
 </center>

-With the introduction of kernel version 5.0 and the removal of the block layer legacy single queue I/O path, only the *mq-deadline* scheduler remains.
-Since kernel version 5.2, the selection of the `CONFIG_MQ_IOSCHED_DEADLINE` option is automatic when the `CONFIG_BLK_DEV_ZONED` configuration option is set.
+As of kernel version 5.0, support for the legacy block-layer single-queue I/O path has been removed.
+Only the *mq-deadline* scheduler remains.
+As of kernel version 5.2, `CONFIG_MQ_IOSCHED_DEADLINE` is automatically selected when the `CONFIG_BLK_DEV_ZONED` configuration option is set.

 ### Device Drivers Configuration

 #### *null_blk* Logical Device

-Support for the [zoned block device emulation](/getting-started/nullblk) with the *null_blk* device driver zoned mode is automatically enabled with the `CONFIG_BLK_DEV_ZONED` configuration option.
+The `CONFIG_BLK_DEV_ZONED` configuration option automatically enables support for zoned block device emulation that uses the *null_blk* device driver.

 #### ZBC and ZAC Hard-Disks Support

-The SCSI subsystem support for ZBC and ZAC SMR disks is automatically enabled with the `CONFIG_BLK_DEV_ZONED` configuration option.
+SCSI subsystem support for ZBC and ZAC SMR disks is automatically enabled with the `CONFIG_BLK_DEV_ZONED` configuration option.

 #### NVMe Zoned Namespace Solid State Disks Support

-NVM Express Zoned Namespace Command Set depends on `CONFIG_BLK_DEV_ZONED` and `CONFIG_NVME_CORE` and is automatically built if both configuration options are enabled.
+The NVM Express Zoned Namespace Command Set depends on `CONFIG_BLK_DEV_ZONED` and `CONFIG_NVME_CORE`.
+It is automatically built if both of these configuration options are enabled.

-The driver requires the device to support the Zone Append command to successfully bind to a zoned namespace, and does not support Zone Excursions.
+This driver requires the device to support the Zone Append command to successfully bind to a zoned namespace.
+It does not support Zone Excursions.
 See [Zoned Namespace (ZNS) SSDs](/introduction/zns) for more details about these features.

 ### Device Mapper

 Zoned block device support for the device mapper subsystem is automatically enabled when the `CONFIG_BLK_DEV_ZONED` option is set.
-This will enables support for the *dm-linear* and *dm-flakey* targets.
-However, the *dm-zoned* device mapper target must be enabled to be usable.
+This enables support for *dm-linear* and *dm-flakey* targets.
+Note that the *dm-zoned* device mapper target must be enabled to be usable.

-Enabling the *dm-zoned* target can be done by selecting the `CONFIG_DM_ZONED` option from the menu *Device Drivers --> Multiple devices driver support (RAID and LVM) --> Device mapper support --> Drive-managed zoned block device target support*.
+Enable the *dm-zoned* target by selecting the `CONFIG_DM_ZONED` option from the menu *Device Drivers --> Multiple devices driver support (RAID and LVM) --> Device mapper support --> Drive-managed zoned block device target support*.